CharlieGearsTech/CharlieGearsTech.github.io/_posts/2021-05-08-Autosar_CyberSecurity.md

 * Link Layer -> Ethernet

 A TLS cryptography session specifies the cryptography mechanisms that one group of clients supports.
 The server always chooses to communicate with the client with the best robust TLS cryptography session.

+# Crypto Instances of use
+## Secure Bootloader

+Secure Bootloader prevents the execution of altered SW during the trusted execution chain of the ECU.
+The secure bootloader shall verify the SW integrity for each ECU startup by using checksums, signature validation, and MAC/Keys containment in a secured area.
+This integrity validation prolongs the startup time, so HW specific solutions can be considered to mitigate high Startup times.

+The Secure Bootloader requires truthful SW and HW entities to save the Boot MAC/secret key inside them.
+For example, HW HSMs compare their Boot MAC against a computation from the bootloader host; if both are equal, then the bootloader is considered to be secure.
+Thereby, the bootloader performs calculations to determine the Application level MAC and ask HSM to compare with its stored Application-level MAC.
+If both coincide, then the application is started.
+If any of these comparisons do not match, the HSM is blocked and triggers an ECU reset.

+## Secure Diagnostic

+The secure diagnostic is based on the role of establishment or whitelist to trusted authorities by certifications.
+Each role has process permissions or diagnostic data access.
+The OEM contains back-end devices to establish certifications and roles, while the vehicle verifies these certifications by authentication demands.